Ordinarily Available Provision: A Teacher's Guide

 Assess: The teacher uses the school's screening tool alongside observation notes from guided reading sessions.
 She speaks to Amara's parents, who mention that Amara also finds it hard to follow sequences of instructions at home.
 The SENCO reviews the picture and agrees it warrants a formal OAP response.
 There is no referral yet, no diagnosis sought, and no specialist involved.

-Plan: The teacher sets two specific, measurable targets for the next six weeks: Amara will decode consonant clusters with 80% accuracy in isolation, and she will track text without losing her place using a reading ruler.
-The plan records what additional strategies will be in place during whole-class and guided reading, what the teacher will do differently, and what Amara's parents will do at home.
+Plan: The teacher sets two specific, measurable targets for the next six weeks.
+Amara will decode consonant clusters with 80% accuracy in isolation, and she will track text without losing her place using a reading ruler.
+The plan records extra strategies for whole-class and guided reading.
+It also notes what the teacher will do differently and what Amara's parents will do at home.
 Amara is involved in agreeing what help she wants.

 Do: Over six weeks, the teacher applies the planned strategies consistently.
 She uses differentiation strategies, adjusts her grouping during guided reading, and ensures Amara has access to a reading ruler and large-print text when needed.
 She records brief observations twice a week.
 OAP operates within the classroom, so no withdrawal or additional adult support is introduced at this stage.

 Review: At six weeks, the teacher and SENCO review impact against the targets.
 Amara has improved her decoding accuracy from 43% to 71%.
 She has not yet reached 80%.
 The cycle repeats: new targets are set, strategies are adjusted, parents are updated.
 This second cycle produces fresh evidence.
-If, after two cycles, Amara has made insufficient progress despite consistent OAP, the SENCO begins to consider whether SEN Support, with its additional resources and formal provision map, is needed.
+After two cycles, Amara may have made insufficient progress despite consistent OAP.
+If so, the SENCO begins to consider whether SEN Support is needed, with its additional resources and formal provision map.

 The graduated approach is not a linear sequence from OAP to EHCP.
-A pupil may move between tiers in both directions.
-A pupil on SEN Support who responds well to targeted intervention may return to OAP.
+A learner may move between tiers in both directions.
+A learner on SEN Support who responds well to targeted intervention may return to OAP.
 The cycle is iterative, not a conveyor belt.

-Ofsted's revised Education Inspection Framework (November 2025) introduced a standalone "inclusion" evaluation area, separate from the quality of education judgement.
-Previously, inclusion was assessed as part of personal development or leadership.
-Now inspectors make a specific evaluation of how well a school meets the needs of its most vulnerable pupils, including those with SEND.
-This is a significant structural change.
+Ofsted's 2025 framework has a new "inclusion" area, separate from education quality.
+Previously, inclusion was part of personal development or leadership.
+Inspectors now evaluate support for vulnerable learners, including those with SEND.
+This is a key structural change.

-What inspectors look for is "observable in practice, not just policy."
-A well-written SEND policy and a thorough provision map will not satisfy an Ofsted inspector who observes teachers doing something different in classrooms.
-The inspection framework expects all teachers to understand the needs of SEND pupils in their classes, not just the SENCO.
-It expects classroom observation of adaptive teaching and pupils with SEND accessing the same ambitious curriculum as their peers, with adjustments that maintain access rather than reducing content.
+What inspectors look for is "observable in practice, not just policy".
+A well-written SEND policy and a thorough provision map will not satisfy an Ofsted inspector.
+This is especially true if they observe teachers doing something different in classrooms.
+The inspection framework expects all teachers to understand the needs of SEND learners in their classes, not just the SENCO.
+It expects classroom observation of adaptive teaching.
+Learners with SEND should access the same ambitious curriculum as their peers, with adjustments that keep access rather than reduce content.

-Under the new grading system (Expected, Strong, Exceptional), a school is unlikely to achieve Strong or Exceptional for inclusion without demonstrating that OAP is embedded in whole-school teaching culture.
-The 2026 White Paper goes further: from September 2026, all schools will have a statutory duty to produce an annual inclusion strategy, which Ofsted will inspect.
+Under the new grading system (Expected, Strong, Exceptional), schools need OAP built into their whole-school teaching culture.
+Without this, they are unlikely to achieve Strong or Exceptional grades for inclusion.
+The 2026 White Paper goes further.
+From September 2026, all schools will have a statutory duty to produce an annual inclusion strategy.
+Ofsted will inspect this.
 This means OAP expectations will be publicly visible and formally evaluated at every inspection.

 OAP fails when it is understood only by the SENCO.
-It succeeds when every teacher knows what it means for their classroom, what they are expected to do without referral, and where the threshold is for seeking SENCO advice.
-Building that shared understanding requires three things: a clear audit of current provision, structured staff training, and a monitoring system that does not create unreasonable workload.
+It works when every teacher knows what it means for their classroom.
+They must know what to do without referral and when to seek SENCO advice.
+Building that shared understanding requires three things.
+These are: a clear audit of current provision, structured staff training, and a monitoring system that does not create unreasonable workload.

-Audit: Start by mapping what your school currently provides against the four areas of need in the SEND Code of Practice: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health (SEMH), and Sensory and/or Physical needs.
-For each area, ask what adjustments are available to all pupils without referral, what strategies teachers are trained to use, and what documentation currently captures this.
+Audit: Start by mapping what your school currently provides against the four areas of need in the SEND Code of Practice.
+These are: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health (SEMH), and Sensory and/or Physical needs.
+For each area, ask three questions.
+What adjustments are available to all learners without referral?
+What strategies are teachers trained to use?
+What documentation currently captures this?
 Surrey's OAP guidance provides a detailed framework for this audit, organised by area of need and age phase.

-Monitoring: A light-touch monitoring system asks class teachers to flag pupils where OAP does not appear to be sufficient, at half-termly SEND surgeries with the SENCO.
+Monitoring: A light-touch monitoring system asks class teachers to flag learners where OAP does not appear to be sufficient.
+This happens at half-termly SEND surgeries with the SENCO.
 The SENCO reviews patterns across year groups: are particular needs appearing frequently?
 Is a specific teaching strategy working less well than expected?
-Are referral rates clustered in certain classrooms, suggesting a training need rather than a pupil need?
+Are referral rates clustered in certain classrooms, suggesting a training need rather than a learner need?
 A shared spreadsheet tracking the APDR cycle, updated each half-term, is sufficient for most schools.
 The SENCO annual calendar provides a useful template for timing these review points across the year.

 The Schools White Paper "Every Child Achieving and Thriving," published on 23 February 2026, represents the most significant change to the SEND system since the Children and Families Act 2014.
 Several of its provisions directly affect OAP expectations for all mainstream schools.

 National Inclusion Standards will require all schools to produce an annual inclusion strategy.
-This strategy must describe the school's OAP across all four areas of need, how it is funded from the core budget, how staff are trained to deliver it, and how its impact is monitored.
-Schools that have not yet formalised their OAP framework have approximately six months to do so before Ofsted begins inspecting against these standards from September 2026.
+This strategy must describe the school's OAP across all four areas of need.
+It must also explain how it is funded from the core budget, how staff are trained to deliver it, and how its impact is monitored.
+Schools that have not yet formalised their OAP framework have approximately six months to do so.
+Ofsted begins inspecting against these standards from September 2026.

 If your school can answer "yes" to every item on this list, your OAP is strong.
 If several items are amber or red, they represent professional development priorities.
-A SENCO who notices the same gap appearing across multiple classrooms has identified a training need rather than a reason to add pupils to the SEN register.
+A SENCO who notices the same gap appearing across multiple classrooms has identified a training need.
+This is not a reason to add learners to the SEN register.
 The connection between whole-school teaching quality and quality-first teaching is not incidental: it is the entire premise of OAP.

 Special Educational Needs in Mainstream Schools View guidance ↗